lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 1. Export the data from SQL Server to flat files.
 2. Copy the flat files to Azure Blob Storage.
-3. Load the data into SQL Data Warehouse and transform into a star schema.
+3. Load the data into SQL Data Warehouse and transform it into a star schema.
 4. Load the semantic model into Analysis Services.

 ![](./images/enterprise-bi-sqldw-pipeline.png)